Home Blog Mastering Construction KPIs: A Complete Guide

 Ten Top Construction KPIs

-To understand how to measure KPIs in construction, you should first know that there are hundreds, if not thousands, of strategic KPIs you could monitor.
+Tracking the right construction KPIs ensures better project outcomes.
+While there are many possible KPIs for construction, here are 10 critical metrics that every company should monitor.
 Obviously, there can be too much of a good thing, which is why you should start out by focusing on eight to ten broad metrics that you can continuously track.

 Here are 10 top construction KPIs to consider: